18121A1223/API-ASSESSMENT/README.md

 # API-ASSESSMENT: FastAPI + Celery Prime Numbers Service

-A FastAPI application that computes the first N prime numbers using Celery background tasks and Redis for caching and state management.
+A FastAPI application that computes the first N prime numbers using Celery background tasks and Redis for caching and state management, with comprehensive observability via OpenTelemetry, Prometheus, VictoriaMetrics, and Grafana.

 ## Overview